The triangles in the plastic cover indicate the locations of the lifting points (marked in red).

 Position the jack on level, firm and non-slippery ground under the jacking point that will be used.

-Crank the jack up until it is correctly positioned and comes into contact with the car's jacking point.
+Crank up until it is correctly aligned and so that it makes contact with the car's jacking point.
 Check that the head of the jack (or lifting arms at a workshop) is correctly positioned in the jacking point so that the bump in the centre of the head fits into the jacking point hole, and check that the base of the jack is positioned vertically below the jacking point.

 Turn the jack so that the crank is as far away from the side of the car as possible, at which point the jack's arms are perpendicular to the direction of the car.

-Raise the car to the height required to perform the task.
+Raise the car high enough to perform the intended measure.